JavaScript Required

 Why Website Security Affects SEO Discoverability (and Traffic)

 Website security affects SEO discoverability because search engines and browsers are engineered to protect users first, not your traffic graphs.
 Once a site is flagged for malware, phishing, or spam, the Algorithmic Alignment you’ve built through content and links gets overridden by trust signals that effectively say, “this destination is unsafe”.
 That’s when impressions drop, clicks fall off a cliff, and you’re left trying to work out why your best pages stopped showing up.
+Our work at TOZAMAS Creatives shows how integrating security platforms like Wordfence and Cloudflare helps maintain these trust signals to prevent discoverability loss.

 Security is a trust layer in the crawl and index pipeline